MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Results

 \subsubsection{Merging binary BH population}

 The number of BBHs that would merge in a time range within 12 and 12.5 Gyr and within 10 and 13 Gyr found in our results is presented in Table \ref{Table:BHBHMergers}, together with the number of BBHs that would survive at 12 Gyr.
 These results consider all the BBH mergers that are generated in GCs, independently of whether the merger actually occurred within the GCs or the binary escaped the GC before merging.
-For this purpose, also binary BHs present in GCs that have merged with the NSC due to dynamical friction are also taken into account.
-Instead, binary BH mergers in dissolved clusters have been excluded from the analysis, together with the mergers between a stellar-mass BH and an IMBH.
+For this purpose, also BBHs present in GCs that have merged with the NSC due to dynamical friction are also taken into account.
+Instead, BBH mergers in dissolved clusters have been excluded from the analysis, together with the mergers between a stellar-mass BH and an IMBH.
 Considering only a time span within 12 and 12.5 Gyr, our results show that the estimated BBH merger rate expected in 10 years is of the order of $\sim 7 \times10^{-7}$ and $\sim 10^{-6}$ for MW and M31 respectively.
 Similar numbers of mergers can be obtained considering a larger time span between 10 and 13 Gyr.
 The latter time span is more in line with the GCs' age range in the MW and M31, that would vary between 10 and 13 Gyr.
 Nonetheless, the number of BBH mergers would not differ much between the two time spans.
-These numbers are reported in Table \ref{Table:BHBHMergers}, and they define the expected binary BH merger rate if these populations would be continuously observed for 10 years.
-The binary BHs in GCs can be either primordial, that is the binary formed from the evolution of the two massive stars that were in a binary system in the initial GC model., or dynamically formed, that is the binary formed in the GC via dynamical processes during the GC evolution.
+These numbers are reported in Table \ref{Table:BHBHMergers}, and they define the expected BBH merger rate if these populations would be continuously observed for 10 years.
+The BBHs in GCs can be either primordial, that is the binary formed from the evolution of the two massive stars that were in a binary system in the initial GC model., or dynamically formed, that is the binary formed in the GC via dynamical processes during the GC evolution.
 The total number of primordial binaries that merged in the two time range considered are reported in Table \ref{Table:BHBHMergers} too.

-In order to determine the merger rate for binary BHs within 1 Gpc, we considered a cosmological cube of a side with a length of 1 Gpc.
-Supposing a constant density number of galaxies in the local Universe $\rho_{galaxy}$, the BH-BH merger rate R in the studied cosmological cube can be determined as
+In order to determine the merger rate for BBHs within 1 Gpc, we considered a cosmological cube of a side with a length of 1 Gpc.
+Supposing a constant density number of galaxies in the local Universe $\rho_{galaxy}$, the BBH merger rate R in the studied cosmological cube can be determined as